What If It Was Trauma? How Subtle Emotional Wounds Affect Mental Health

 4. Understand Your Coping Mechanisms

-“What was I trying to protect myself from?”
+“What was this part of me trying to keep me safe from?”

-This kind of curiosity opens the door for change and healing.
+This gentle curiosity opens the door for deeper healing.

-But the good news is: it’s never too late to come back to your story with more compassion.
+And the good news?
+It’s never too late to meet your story with compassion.

 If this resonated with you, you’re not alone.
 You might find it helpful to learn more about therapy for emotional trauma and people-pleasing here.